 This blog is the topic of discussion for the just concluded meet-up on 23rd July 2022.
-Idea is to summarize what was discussed in the session succinctly so that the conversation around this topic continues.
+The idea is to summarize what was discussed in the session succinctly so that the conversation around this topic continues.

 While every event, artifact, and role exemplifies the usage of one or more Core Values, we will dwell a bit deeper on PI Planning 3, which serves as the heartbeat for Agile Release Train (ART).